 I was reading Matthew Henry’s commentary on Revelation and there are two powerful observations about this group of verses:

 - They acknowledge the glorious attributes of God — His wisdom, His power, and His might.

 - They declare that for these His divine perfections He ought to be blessed, and praised, and glorified, to all eternity; and they confirm it by their “We see what is the work of heaven, and we ought to begin it now, to get our hearts tuned for it, to be much in it, and to long for that world where our praises, as well as happiness, will be perfected.”

 Pastor Stuart Briscoe also reflected on this idea of “getting our hearts tuned” for Heaven while here on earth, in his recent book, Improving with Age: God’s Plan for Getting Older and Better.
 He says, “Consider this possibility: Could it be that wasting away physically and being renewed spiritually are equal and opposite realities?
 Could both these processes be preludes to, and reminders of, the physical return to dust and the spiritual return to the Creator?
 Are we living now in processes that will be completed later in eternity?”

 Praise and thanksgiving towards God in the midst of our suffering will transform our perspective to that of an eternal one and give way to chronic hope.

-Republished with permission from Just Between Us Magazine, winter 2016 edition.
+First published in Just Between Us magazine, winter 2016 edition.
+Published with permission